Migration from audience keywords to custom intent audiences

 Note: It is not recommended to run a head-to-head test between audience keywords and custom intent ad groups.
 Since you cannot compete with yourself, your existing ad group will always be given priority.
 You should avoid adding audience keywords and custom intent audiences to the same ad group, or your ads will stop serving.

-When Audience keyword migrations result in sensitive custom intent audience segments, these sensitive segments are defaulted into contextual targeting only.
+When Audience keyword migrations result in sensitive custom intent audience segments, these sensitive segments are defaulted into contextual targeting only (similar to the treatment of sensitive audience keywords prior to migration).
 Learn more about targeting constraints

 - If you aren’t using a bid modifier, your “Observation” targeting will be deleted.